Vertex-Rage-Studio/ue-helper/README.md

 If you like this addon ping me on twitter at https://twitter.com/bOBaN_me

-If you found some bug or would like to see some improvements to the addon please create an issue.
+If you found some bug or would like to see some improvements to the addon please create an issue or join my [discord server](https://discord.gg/U56WakRzpM) (support/#ue-helper channel)